Oktoberfest Beer & Wine Drinking Tips:

 You can buy beer in Germany at age 16 and hard alcohol at 18.
 The same holds true for the beer tents at Oktoberfest in Munich.

 They sure do!
 Alkoholfreies Bier is non Alcoholic beer in a 1-liter glass and costs the same as regular around 10€.
 Also served are Apfelsaftschorle (apple juice), Sprite, Cola (coke), and water which all come in a 1/2 liter size for abound 4.20€.
 Wasser is water, Tafelwasser is bottled water and Hahnenwasser is tap.
 Make sure to ask for your water at “still” as most water you order in Germany will be by default carbonated mineral water.
 The water is almost as expensive as the beer, but you have to stay hydrated.

 Why Is Drinking So Big At Oktoberfest?

 Later, these Fall agricultural Volksfests (People’s Fairs) are 100s of years older than the Modern Oktoberfest which sprung out of a marriage celebration for crown prince Ludwig in 1810.
 It wasn’t until around 1850, however, that beer tents started to really pop up in abundance at Oktoberfest.
 In 1887 the local brewers got even more involved in Oktoberfest by adding a large parade, expanding their influence, and shortly after started building mega tents.
-Since then, what were once more of an Agricultural festivals has grown into a state fair-like collection of dozens of beer tents holding 1000s of drinkers a piece.
+Since then, what was once more of an Agricultural festival has grown into a state-fair-like collection of dozens of beer tents holding 1000s of drinkers a piece.

 Another factor that made the beer popular at Oktoberfest was the quality in Munich.
 Bavarian Beer Purity Laws kicked in starting in 1516 which has ensured Munich’s beer is consistently great.